PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 Flip the DualShock 4 over and look for a 1mm hole near the left side of the L2 trigger.
 Behind it sits a recessed reset switch that wipes the controller’s stored pairing state and re-runs initial calibration on the next power-on.
 [1] Sony documents it as the factory recovery for a pad that pairs unreliably.

 1. Turn the controller off.
-Hold the PS button until the light bar goes dark, or unplug if it is on USB.
+Hold the PS button until the light bar goes dark, or unplug it if it is on USB.

 2. Insert a paperclip or SIM-eject tool into the pinhole.
 Press firmly for five seconds.